Skip to main content

 Re-authentication for sensitive actions

-Some operations require re-confirmation of the second factor: managing API keys, secrets, webhooks, security keys, revoking all sessions.
+Some operations require re-confirmation of the second factor: managing API keys, creating/deleting/revealing webhook secrets, managing secrets and security keys, and revoking all sessions.
+Editing an existing webhook's non-secret fields does not re-prompt.

-The confirmation lasts a short window.
+The confirmation lasts 15 minutes.
 Subsequent sensitive actions inside the window go through without re-prompting.

 Removing 2FA